Macau Attractions - Things to Do

 |Highway Bridge to Outlying Island|

-What's more, here are other impressive scenic spots in Macau which are recommended to you if you have more time to stay in this city.
+What's more, here are other impressive scenic spots which are recommended to you if you have more time to stay in this city.
 Kun Iam Temple is the most impressive one of the three most famous temples in the city.
 It is also known as a history witness of the signing of the first Sino-America treaty in 1844.
 Lin Fung Temple is well-known for the national hero, Lin Zexu who enacted the complete campaign against opium.
 Sun Yat-Sen Park, one of the forty-three Sun Yat-Sen Parks in the world, was built in 1987 for the friendship between China and Portugal.
 The Historic Centre of Macao provides a particular proof of the exchange of architecture and religion.